-For our major customers, those consuming above 750MWh pa or connected to the HV network, we will continue to apply an annual peak demand charge.
+For our major customers, those consuming 750MWh or more per annum and connected to the HV network, we will continue to apply an annual peak demand charge.
 However, this charge will be applied as an 'on' season, from 1 October to 31 March, and an 'off' season from 1 April to 30 September each year.